-In order to make sure that your wishes are properly recorded and your assets are appropriately distributed among your beneficiaries, employing a financial advisor will be most helpful.
-Here are some of the things you can do with the help of a financial advisor:
+In order to make sure that your wishes are properly recorded and your assets are appropriately distributed among your beneficiaries, employing a financial Adviser will be most helpful.
+Here are some of the things you can do with the help of a financial Adviser:

 - Declaring your beneficiaries

 - Structuring your estate plan in a way that minimises your taxes

 - Keeping a record of all your wishes and plans and how you want them to be carried out